MAULIK1201/NewsDaily/README.md

 https://neewsdailyy.netlify.app/

 but as NEWSAPI company only allow to run its api on local computer news will not be fetched in this  but if you use localhost then it will work
+You can visit website to check how my website works

 How this Website Looks:
 ![Example Image](./b.png)